Do we really have to cup and develop a profile for every 10 pound batch of beans we buy to get a good roast?

 The only basic thing I vary with the roasting profile is the development time to get different roasts from light to city++ and the drying time because I buy my beans directly from a farm in Nicaragua where they only harvest during last of December to spring, so if my beans are getting older I shorten the drying time up a little.

-90% of my roasts use the same profile listed here are pulled at the beginning of second crack.
+90% of my roasts use the same profile listed here are pulled at the beginning of the second crack.
 I always have excellent results from all who taste my coffee.

 That's the fun of being an amateur roaster!
-Trying different beans, methods and profiles for your roaster to get the best roast possible.
+Trying different beans, methods, and profiles for your roaster to get the best roast possible.
 The most important and best profile is the profile that will produce a coffee that "tastes good" to you and your friends.

 Take my spin for what it's worth as I'm only a novice roaster and still have a lot to learn!
 I would appreciate your comments positive or negative.